openstax/kinetic/README.md

 `rake openstax_swagger:generate_client[0,ruby]` will generate the Ruby client for the latest version 0 API.
 This will generate code in the baseline, so if you don't want it committed move it elsewhere.

+### Testing accounts

+A few testing accounts may be created by running `rake demo-users`.
+This will create:

+ * kenetic-researcher-01@mailinator.com
+ * kenetic-student-01@mailinator.com
+ * kenetic-student-02@mailinator.com
+ * kenetic-student-03@mailinator.com

 ### Stubbing Authentication

 In the development environment, there are some extra endpoints available to faking your logged-in user.
 Your logged-in user is set via a special development-environment-only cookie.
 Here are the APIs: